 Use this guide as the method layer.
 The related prompt topics collect examples by search intent, and the tools help clean or convert prompts before generation.
 A practical path is: read the guide, open a related topic, copy one example, replace the variables, then generate in Image2Studio.
 That keeps the page useful as a guide instead of turning it into a static prompt museum.

-Can I copy these Xiaohongshu cover prompt examples directly?
+Can I copy these Xiaohongshu and RedNote cover prompt examples directly?

 Yes.
-Copy one example, replace the subject and destination, then generate in Image2Studio.
+Copy one example, replace the subject and note topic, then generate in Image2Studio.
 Treat the first result as a draft to review, not a final asset.

 Should the prompt be longer than the examples here?